pratsgl/argocd-rollouts/Canary-Basic.md

+## Deployment of application with Canary-Basic strategy using argocd rollouts

 #### This guide will demonstrate various concepts and features of Argo Rollouts by going through deployment, upgrade, promotion, and abortion of a Rollout.

-## Deployments application with Canary-Basic strategy using argocd rollouts

 ```
 [user@kub-app001 ~]$ mkdir -p kubernetes/argocd-rollout-demo